 They’re just as easy to whip up and packed with the same taco flavors that we love.
 The shrimp have a tender, but crunchy texture since I sear them in a cast-iron.
 But in the summer, I love to make these tacos with grilled shrimp because it adds a really nice smoky element.

 I like to load up my tacos with all the toppings, especially fresh pico de gallo and homemade guacamole.
-Shrimp tacos are already full of lean protein and veggies, so I prefer a light side dish, like fresh corn salad or chips and salsa, to go with it.
+Shrimp tacos are already full of lean protein and veggies, so I prefer a light side dish, like fresh corn salad or chips and mango salsa, to go with it.

 Ingredients You’ll Need